 Colossus considers some preliminary matters before looking at your case.
 It considers whether your attorneys have a record of taking their cases to court if they get an inferior offer or whether they always just take the best offer given by the insurance company.
 It considers the jurisdiction in which the claim arises.
 Importantly, the program contains approximately 600 injury codes representing the various types of personal injuries that can occur.
 These injury codes have a "severity value" and assign money for each severity point the Plaintiff "earns", so to speak.
 It performs a calculation to attribute severity points to Plaintiff's claims.
 It also conveniently ignores that there are over 12,000 ICD-9 codes used by healthcare providers to classify or categorize injuries.How Colossus Actually Works

 After consideration of the attorneys involved and the venue, the system counts up the points and computes a dollar value.
 There is no question that a big value driver for the formula - and for juries, incidentally - is a permanent injury.
 They at least get this part right.

-By using this system, insurance companies will try to decrease the value of your claim, and will not take into consideration in its evaluation the X-factors: stress, pain, inconvenience, loss of enjoyment of life, loss of consortium (relationship), inability to participate in the things that you enjoy most, or any number of other things that a juries and even judges will consider.
+By using this system, insurance companies will try to decrease the value of your claim.
+They will not take into consideration in their evaluation the X-factors: stress, pain, inconvenience, loss of enjoyment of life, loss of consortium (relationship), inability to participate in the things that you enjoy most, or any number of other things that juries and even judges will consider.

-Essentially, the problem with any data driven calculation is that it cannot take the place of humans understanding other humans pain and suffering.
+Essentially, the problem with any data-driven calculation is that it cannot take the place of humans understanding other people's pain and suffering.
 A computer just cannot get that.
 There is no input for "unbelievable agony and horror."
 Artificial intelligence is just that: artificial.